jo-bm/PDF2JPG/README.md

 # PDF to JPEG Converter

 This repository contains a script and Docker configuration files that convert a PDF file into high quality JPEG images.
+It is designed to run inside a Docker container without any network to isolate the process from the host system and protect against potential malware that may be present in the PDF file.

 ## Prerequisites
 - [Docker](https://www.docker.com/)